This page documents which licenses are usable at Sourcegraph. For questions, please contact #legal in Slack.

 We intend all of Sourcegraph to be source available so that anyone can view our code.

 You may use any code licensed under any permissive license, such as Apache, MIT, BSD.
-If you aren’t sure whether a license is permissive, see the permissive license list compiled by Blue Oak Council.
+If you aren’t sure whether a license is permissive, you can use any license rated Bronze or better on the permissive license list compiled by Blue Oak Council.